Skip to:

 Read the most recent report.

-• Twenty-eight percent of respondents said that job availability for LMI workers increased in the past 6 months, down from a high of 78 percent who said the same in the March 2022 survey.
-The majority of respondents (53 percent) said there was no change.
+• Twenty-four percent of respondents said job availability for LMI workers had increased over the past six months, down from a high of 78 percent who said the same in the March 2022 survey.
+The majority of respondents (56 percent) said there had been no change.

-• Seventy-one percent of respondents said the availability of affordable housing continues to decrease.
-This is the lowest share since the first CIS in March 2018.
+• Seventy-four percent of respondents said the availability of affordable housing had continued to decrease over the past six months.
+This is the highest share since the first CIS in March 2018.

-• Sixty-eight percent of respondents reported that financial well-being for LMI people decreased, primarily due to inflation impacts.
-The majority of respondents said access to credit is unchanged over the past 6 months.
+• Sixty-five percent of respondents reported that financial well-being for LMI people had decreased over the past six months, primarily because of price increases.
+The majority of respondents said access to credit had been unchanged.

-• Respondents’ top concerns were rising rents, the lack of affordable housing, and the continued impact of inflation on households’ budgets.
+• Respondents’ top concerns were rising rents, the lack of affordable housing, and the continued impact of rising prices on households’ budgets.

 Low- and Moderate-Income (LMI) Indices